frictionlessdata/datapackage/content/docs/specifications/data-package.md

 Data Package descriptor `MUST` be a descriptor as per [Descriptor](../glossary/#descriptor) definition.
 A list of standard properties that can be included into a descriptor is defined in the [Properties](#properties) section.

-When available as a file a descriptor `MUST` be named `datapackage.json` and it `MUST` be placed in the top-level directory (relative to any other resources provided as part of the data package).
+When a data package is available as a physical or virtual directory containing files, a descriptor `MUST` be named `datapackage.json` and it `MUST` be placed on the top-level of the file structure (relative to any other resources provided as part of the data package).

 The descriptor is the central file in a Data Package.
 It provides: